Killea/mapledict/README.md

 #How to use
 We will provide releases for different platforms.
-However, if you have python3 installed, you can put mdx files into the doc folder and run the main.py script.
+You just need to put mdx and mdd files into the content folder However, if you have python3 installed, you can just run the MapleDict.py script.